TelluIoT/ThingML/README.md

 It is developed by the Networked Systems and Services department of SINTEF in Oslo, Norway.

-It is distributed under the LGPL licence.
+It is distributed under the Apache 2.0 licence.

 ## Documentation